Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Discussion

-To separate the thermo-optical effects, we estimate the change in \(E(\omega)\) from the reflectance spectra.
-For instance, for the 530nm SiNDs, a spectral shift of approximately 4 nm (Fig. \ref{fig:ref_spectra_temperature}) and \((\Delta R/\Delta\lambda)=0.008 ~\text{nm}^{-1}\) were previously noted (Fig. \ref{fig:ch4_Light_induced_SHG}C) and we can estimate \((\Delta R/R)\approx 0.09 \).
-As \(E(\omega)^2 \propto R\), we can normalize the SH signal with the reflectance, and extract the sole variation of \(\chi\), which clearly shows the increase in \(\chi\) with an increase in temperature (Fig. \ref{fig:ch4_Light_induced_SHG}G), as expected based on the discussion of the temperature dependence of solid-liquid chemical equilibrium.
+To separate the thermo-optical effects, we estimate the change in \(E(\omega)\) from reflectance spectra.
+We emphasize that the reflectance normalization is not intended to replace a rigorous Fresnel-type correction \cite{1984wi...book.....S, heinz_chapter_1991}.
+Rather, it serves as an experimental metric to monitor and partially compensate for temperature-induced changes in linear optical coupling.
+For instance, for the 530nm SiNDs, a spectral shift of approximately 4 nm and \((\Delta R/\Delta\lambda)=0.008 ~\text{nm}^{-1}\) was previously noted (Fig. \ref{fig:main_figure_4}C) and we can estimate \((\Delta R/R)\approx 0.09 \).
+As \(E(\omega)^2 \propto R\), we can normalize the SH signal with the reflectance, and extract the sole variation of \(\chi_{\text{eff}}^2\), which clearly shows the increase in \(\chi_{\text{eff}}^2\) with an increase in temperature (Fig. \ref{fig:main_figure_4}G), as expected based on the discussion of the temperature dependence of solid-liquid chemical equilibrium.

-Together, these results indicate that light can trigger charge trapping or thermal effects, thereby influencing surface charges and the equilibrium at the solid-liquid interface.
-When dealing with nanostructures that also exhibit optical resonances, it is crucial to be aware of thermo-optical modulation, as this can produce convoluted effects on the SH signal.
+Together, these results indicate that light can generate charge or heat, thereby influencing surface charges and the electrostatic landscape at the solid-liquid interface.
+When dealing with nanostructures exhibiting optical resonances, it is crucial to be aware of thermo-optical modulation, as it can produce complex effects on the SH signal.
 The insights from this work, based on nanostructuring and probing, enable us to effectively disentangle these effects by carefully controlling optical resonances at targeted wavelengths.

-Importantly, by fine-tuning the SiND geometry, we can achieve reversible switching between the photocharging effect of light and a photo-thermal dominated regime simply by adjusting the light intensity.
-This phenomenon, evidenced by both intensity and spectral changes in the SH response, introduces a novel mechanism for all-optically driven interfacial control, going beyond the conventional methods of tuning via pH or electrolyte concentration.
+Importantly, by fine-tuning the SiND geometry, we can achieve reversible switching between regimes in which the \emph{modulation} of the SH signal is governed by photocharging at low intensities and by photothermal effects at higher intensities, simply by adjusting the light intensity.
+This phenomenon, as evidenced by both intensity and spectral changes in the SH response, introduces a novel mechanism for all-optically driven interfacial control that goes beyond conventional methods of tuning via pH or electrolyte concentration.
 This dynamic response, which depends on geometry, opens up new possibilities for actively modulating electrochemical processes, enhancing nonlinear optical responses, and improving sensing capabilities at semiconductor-electrolyte interfaces.